 I am currently a Ph.D. candidate in the Brodie lab at the University of Virginia studying Behavioral Ecology in Bolitotherus cornutus (forked fungus beetle).
 My research examines behavioral responses across social environments.
-I use manipulative methods in the lab and observations from natural settings to determine the extent to which individuals with respond differently to various social environments.
-My research tackles the following three topics:
+I use manipulative methods in the lab and observations from natural settings to determine the extent to which individuals will respond differently to various social environments.

 Chemical cues are one way for animals to assess the quality of potential competitors and mates.
 Animals may favor interactions with or change behaviors in response to specific individuals depending on chemical cues.
 In collaboration with Vincent Formica (Swarthmore College) and Alison Holliday (Moravian College), I am using chemical cues to assess an individual’s propensity to engage in interactions with conspecifics of certain phenotypes.
 Our current project asks if females prefer to associate with winners or losers of male-male competition, and if winners and losers differ in chemical composition.

 Females must choose among potential mates with different phenotypes in a variety of social contexts.
 Many male traits are inherent and unchanging, but others are labile to social context.
 Competition, for example, can cause physiological changes that reflect recent wins and losses that fluctuate throughout time.
 We may expect females to respond differently to males depending on the outcome of their most recent fight.
 With the help of an amazing REU, Zorimar Vilella-Pacheco, I performed a series female choice trials that allowed females to assess the chemical cues of males before and after male-male competition.
 Overall, females preferred to associate with the chemical cues future losing males before male-male competition but switched their preference to winners after competition.
 A male’s past competitive experiences are an important contexts for females assessment and is potentially important for determining which males will have access to mates.